Liability car insurance is so important that 48 states require it.

 What Is Liability Car Insurance?

-All auto liability coverage plans have specific limits.
-The most common plans have separate limits for bodily injury liability per person, bodily injury per accident, and property damage liability per accident.
+The required liability car insurance can be broken down into three separate limits: bodily injury liability per person, bodily injury per accident, and property damage liability per accident.
 You’ll see these coverages written together as three numbers separated by slashes.

 For example, a 25/50/25 liability car insurance plan covers: